skip to content

 The six sites (padaiveedu) in Tamil Nadu where Murugar sojourned while leading his armies are Palani, Swamimalai, Thiruparamkundram, Pazhamudirsolai, Thiruthani and Thiruchendur, the Arupadaiveedu.

-Om Murugan Brass Lamp/ 4.5 X 3″/ Om Murugan Lamp/ Peacock Brass Deepam
+Om Murugan Lamp/ 4.5 X 3″/ Om Murugan Brass Lamp/ Peacock Brass Deepam

 Highlights: